Molekulare Medizin – Master

 - a Bachelor’s degree/first degree in Molecular Medicine or a recognized equivalent from an accredited institution with 240 ECTS and with a final grade of at least 3,0 in the German grading system; equivalence is tested by the selection committee.

-- at least 4 ECTS in each of the following subjects: Immunology, Infectious Diseases, Oncology and Neurosciences.
+- at least 6 ECTS (this is a new requirement) in each of the following subjects: Immunology, Infectious Diseases, Oncology and Neurosciences.

 - official evidence of English language proficiency